MuzamilSaiq/us-cancer-incidence-trends/README.md

 This project analyzes trends in cancer incidence in the United States from 1999 to 2022 using publicly available CDC/NCI cancer registry data.
 The analysis examines both age-adjusted incidence rates (risk) and total diagnosed case counts (burden), with stratification by ethnicity, race, and state.

+## Executive Dashboard (Power BI Summary)

+An executive-facing dashboard version of this analysis is included to provide a high-level, stakeholder-oriented summary of key findings.

+The dashboard visualizes:

+- National cancer case burden trends (1999–2022)
+- Age-adjusted incidence rates by ethnicity (raw and smoothed)
+- Age-adjusted incidence trends by race

+The dashboard is designed to complement the full analytical notebook by translating statistical results into concise, decision-ready visuals.

+**Dashboard export available as PDF.**

 ## Key Findings
 - **Total cancer case burden increased** from approximately 1.3 million to over 1.8 million annual diagnoses, driven by population growth and aging.
 - **Age-adjusted incidence rates declined overall**, indicating reduced per-capita cancer risk despite rising case counts.